VoxfaD/DnDInventorySystem/README.md

+For visual studio code you will need:
+- C#
+- C# Dev Kit
+- .NET Install Tool
-For visual studio code you will need c#, c# dev kit and .NET install tool installed on, for visual studio code you will have to open up the all of the file and in visual studio code terminal go to where this: ../DnDInventorySystem/DnDInventorySystem is located then run in order these commands:
+for visual studio code you will have to open up the all of the file and in visual studio code terminal go to where this: ../DnDInventorySystem/DnDInventorySystem is located then run in order these commands:

 (make sure you have created a migrations folder here ../DnDInventorySystem/DnDInventorySystem/Migrations)